 Oh.
 My.
 Gosh.

-Welcome back to Step 5 of How to Sew a Simple Dress series!
+Welcome back to How to Sew a Simple Dress series!
 This is the final installment!

 Right now as I write these words, I am wearing my very flirty V9237.
 I kid you not!